ADHD Assessments now available at Momwell!LEARN MORE

 But now, we want to break out of those cycles and ensure that we give our children the best foot forward.
 It isn’t easy to do that when it wasn’t modeled for us.

-Dr. Vanessa pointed out that we are raising children in unprecedented times.
+Dr. Lapointe pointed out that we are raising children in unprecedented times.
 There are many forces at play around us that didn’t exist in previous generations.
 So it makes sense that moms are confused about how to take everything—from the internet and social media to our higher level of awareness about mental health—and use it in our parenting approach.

 What most of us ultimately want is to put the pieces together in a way that our children's childhood is protected, and that their sense of self is nurtured along the way.

-Dr. Vanessa defines self-esteem as the ability to have our narrative about ourselves come from within—so that we aren’t concerned with judgment or outside opinions.
+Dr. Lapointe defines self-esteem as the ability to have our narrative about ourselves come from within—so that we aren’t concerned with judgment or outside opinions.
 Instead, we can stand strongly in our own decisions and our own judgment.

 Having self-confidence gives us autonomy in our worth, allowing us to use our internal values to define ourselves instead of external criteria.